Test Without an Amazon Device (Fire Tablets)

 Complete the fields in the Configure Hardware Profile dialog.
 See the table below for a description of the fields.
-To create a device for a specific Fire Tablet, refer to the Fire tablets device specifications.
+To create a virtual device for a specific Fire Tablet, refer to the Fire tablets device specifications.

 The Configure Hardware Profile dialog includes the following fields:

 |Device Name||Enter a descriptive name for the device.|